Weight and Gut Health

 The Standard Western Diet and why it is not so healthy.

 A standard western diet lacks whole foods and contains a host of ingredients that are not healthy or conducive to weight control.

 - Processed foods with high salt content.

 - Process foods contain food additives – which can disrupt barrier function, cause gut inflammation.

 - Artificial sweeteners induce changes in the microbiome, promote inflammation, insulin resistance and liver injury.

-- Saturated fats – found in animal fat and coconut oil – promotes gram -ve bacteria (bad bacteria), which release endotoxin – linked to autoimmunity, obesity.
+- Saturated fats – found in animal fat and coconut oil – promote gram -ve bacteria (harmful bacteria), which release endotoxin linked to autoimmunity and obesity.

-- Trans fats (found in baked good, fried food, chips, biscuits, nondairy creamer and margarine) – pro-inflammatory and activate the main inflammatory switch in your body – NFk-B
+- Trans fats (found in baked goods, fried food, chips, biscuits, nondairy creamer and margarine) – pro-inflammatory and activate the main inflammatory switch in your body – NFk-B

 High animal protein content – results in increased species of inflammatory microbes Bilophila wadsworthia, Alistipes and Bacteroides.
 These species produce toxins like amines, sulphides and secondary bile salts.
 All result in increased inflammation and leaky gut.

 - Amines cause food sensitivity when charred turn to carcinogens.